miguelmota/miguelmota.github.io/blog/_posts/2014-03-14-deployment-with-git.md

 ## On the server

 Initialize an empty git repo.
+This will act as the mediator.

 {% highlight bash %}
 mkdir -p /opt/git/foo.git